mariamatef847/Superstore-Sales-Analysis/README.md

 ## Overview
 his project analyzes the Superstore dataset to uncover insights about sales, profit, and customer behavior.
-Dashboards were created in Power BI, and Python/SQL were used for data cleaning and analysis.
+Dashboards were created in Power BI, and Python were used for data cleaning and analysis.

 ## Tools used
 *python(pandas,Matplotlib)